-The 6 Hottest Trends in Web Design You Can Expect to See in 2017
+The 6 Hottest Trends in Web Design For Local Government

 Content focused.
 Animated.
 Personalized.
 Colorful.
-These are just some of the terms that will define web design in 2017.
+These are just some of the terms that are impacting municipal website design.
 If you think your local government website can’t take advantage of the latest, modern, eye-catching trends, think again.
 This year’s list of top trends offers something for everyone, including easy-to-implement design updates that can take your municipal website from ordinary to outstanding.
-Here are the 6 trends you can expect to see across industries, and sectors in 2017:
+Here are the six trends helping local governments create award-winning websites:

 1. Content-focused Layouts

 Content is king.
 You already know that though, because your job is to keep citizens in your community informed.
-In 2017, we expect to see a growing number of websites being designed to give various types of content the prominence and easy-access they deserve.
+Today, we are seeing a growing number of websites being designed to give various types of content the prominence and easy-access they deserve.
 Expect to see websites that let content like photo galleries, social media posts, videos, and valuable information shine.

 2. Big, Bold, Beautiful Colors